 Developing a routine around healthy eating habits will help you to remain consistent in your efforts and to essentially re-programme your brain.
 For example, planning ahead and choosing a certain day of the week to do the grocery shopping or to cook your batch of meals, and blocking out certain times of days to grab a healthy snack will help to cement the habits you are building.

 It is never easy at the beginning, but remember that every journey begins with a single step and the aggregation of marginal gains will pay dividends over time.
+Success is a process, not an overnight result

 Before too long, you’ll be eating healthily without even thinking about it.